Although neon lights are fantastic they often require a lot of electricity to operate.

 f = 1 / ( η * R * C)

-- f is the approximate frequency, in hertz (Hz).
+- f is the rough frequency in hertz (Hz).

-- The intrinsic stand off ratio of the UJT is represented by η (eta), which usually ranges from 0.4 to 0.7, however it may differ according on the particular UJT device.
+- η (eta) which represents the basic standoff ratio of the UJT usually ranges between 0.4 and 0.7 however it can differ based on the specific UJT device.

-- R is the resistance in ohms Ω that is attached to the UJT emitter 47k.
+- R is the resistance in ohms Ω that is connected to the UJT emitter 47k.

 Applying the Formula: